Protecting Workbooks in Excel (And Worksheets, and Cells)

 - You can protect the structure of a workbook so that anyone can open it, but they need a password to delete, rearrange, rename, or create new worksheets.

-Encrypt with a Password
+Protect Excel Workbook by Encrypting with a Password

 The highest level of protection is to encrypt the workbook with a password.
 On opening the workbook, it will prompt for the password and prevent anyone who does not have the password from accessing the file.